SamuelMidgley/RecSys-for-DTI/Similarity Matrix Code/README.md

-# Matrix Factorisation leveraging similarity matrices
+# Matrix Factorisation Leveraging Similarity Matrices

 Contains code for the similarity matrices for both drugs and targets